aurimas13/Road-App/README.md

 # Navigation

 When you run flask you will have a localhost name on terminal like `Running on http://127.0.0.1:5000`.
 Make note of the localhost.
-While usinmg Docker it may be `0.0.0.0`.
+While using Docker it may be `0.0.0.0`.
 Afterwards fetch data and make the endpoints return what you want by following these steps:

 1. Fetch data from API's of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27)